 IV.
 Shaky Ground

-Here we reveal the ecological and societal impact of the global fashion industry.
-It accentuates how the poetic and philosophical power of cinema can act as a corrective to narratives around human labour and climate change.
+Here we reveal the ecological and societal impacts of global industrial production, including the fashion industry (estimated to be the second biggest polluter after the oil industry).
+This strand accentuates how the poetic and philosophical power of cinema can act as a corrective to narratives around human labour and climate change.

 Tokyo-based designer Yuima Nakazato is lost for words as he meanders through Nairobi’s Gikomba Market, the world’s largest hub for discarded clothes.